percona/proxysql-admin-tool-doc/docs/percona-scheduler-admin-options-detail.md

 $ percona-scheduler-admin --config-file=config.toml --update-cluster --update-write-weight="192.168.56.33:3306,1111"
 ```

-The output should be similar to the following:
+The following is an example of the output:

 ```text
 No new nodes detected.